-Minimum gpa for majors.
-Majors must achieve at least a 2.00 average in their Economics courses.
+Minimum GPA for majors.
+Majors must achieve at least a 2.00 average in their Economics courses, excluding the practicums.
 If a student has taken more than ten Economics courses, we use the best ten grades to compute the average.
 Only Brandeis grades are averaged.
 (For example, for a student with a summer school course taken elsewhere, we would average the best nine Brandeis grades.)
 A student who fails a course can take it again; once the student passes the course, we count only the passing grade.
 Students may also retake courses they have passed.

 This is appropriate and advisable in cases where mastery of the course material is important for the achievement of the student's academic goals.
 If a student passes a course twice, we count the higher of the two grades.

 Pass-fail.
 A course with a P/F grade cannot be used to satisfy the requirements for the major or the minor.
-The one exception is that the calculus requirement can be satisfied by completing a calculus course with a pass/fail grade of P.
+The one exception is that the calculus requirement can be satisfied by completing a calculus course with a pass/fail grade of P

-Internship courses, independent studies, practicums, and senior honors.
+Internship courses (Econ 92), independent studies (Econ 98), research practicums (Econ 194), and senior honors (Econ 99).
 These courses do NOT count toward departmental requirements.

 Economics AP and transfer credits.
-Students who arrive with AP credit in micro (4 or 5) or credit for Introductory Micro taken elsewhere are exempt from Econ 10a and can complete the major with one fewer course.
-Students who arrive with AP credit in macro (4 or 5) or credit for Introductory Macro taken elsewhere are exempt from Econ 20a and can complete the major with one fewer course.
+Students who arrive with AP credit in micro (4 or 5) or credit for Introductory Micro taken elsewhere can receive credit for Econ 10a and can complete the major with one fewer course.
+Students who arrive with AP credit in macro (4 or 5) or credit for Introductory Macro taken elsewhere can receive credit for Econ 20a and can complete the major with one fewer course.
 Students who arrive with credit for a one-semester Introduction to Economics course should consult the Undergraduate Advising Head regarding appropriate departmental credit.